nerdoc/uberspace-tools/README.md

 **CAUTION**: The script overwrites your existing `~/.mailfilter` file without prompt!
 Please make sure you don't have any customizations there!

-THis mailfilter uses a customized *dspam-learn* script and tries to determine which folder is the junk folder of each user (Junk-E-Mail, Spam, Junk).
+This mailfilter uses a customized *dspam-learn* script and tries to determine which folder is the junk folder of each user (Junk-E-Mail, Spam, Junk).
 The `.mailfilter` file searches for a `~/.mailfilter.rules` file, and if it exists, includes and processes it too.
 This is how you can easily keep the `~/.mailfilter` file untouched and put your custom rules (like CC or other filterings) in your `.mailfilter.rules` file.

 Please contact me if you know a better approach here.